Mattadin/Shortbit-Arena/TechnicalDocs.md

             self.ultimate = initPack.ultimate;
             self.map = initPack.map;

-Now that we have passed the relevant information to our client from the back end, we need to provide some visualization for our user to enjoy their newly created charater.
+Now that we have passed the relevant information to our client from the back end, we need to provide some visualization for our user to enjoy their newly created character.
 We do this by passing the information to canvas, give it a context (ctx) to draw in, and provide the math to know where to place everything.

 *../client/src/pages/Game.js beginning from line 90*